- David B Riley

 “I can’t give that out to just anyone,” was the answer.

-her gloomy little cubbyhole office.
+gloomy little cubbyhole office.
 Suddenly, she sensed a presence at her doorway.
-An Almerian dragon completely
+An Almerian dragon completely filled the

-filled the entrance.
+entrance.
 “May I help you?”
 She’d never seen one so close.
 They sure were large.
-They were usually about
+They were usually about five meters long

 It looked at her with its big golden eyes.
 “Are you Sarah Meadows?” it asked.